xi-liu-cs/fast-fourier-transform-waterfall/readme.md

 for the fft computation, the cooley tukey fft algorithm is used. the result of 2d ifft is a wave height field, then the glsl functions texture2d is used to lookup from within that texture.

+## note
 at the right side of the webpage, click and release the sliders to see the change<br>
-do not try to see this project on a mobile device, since a lot of the mobile devices do not support opengl extensions for floating point textures
+you should see this project on a device that support extensions for floating point textures
 ```javascript
 gl.getExtension("EXT_color_buffer_float"); /* enable gl.RGBA32F to be color renderable */
 gl.getExtension("OES_texture_float_linear"); /* linear filtering with float pixel textures */